 June-July: keyboards and backing vocals for Velodrome, gigs at The Victoria Dalston (July 4) & Mascara Bar Stoke Newington (June 14)

-June 2: singing with MUSARC at the London Festival of Architecture.
+June 2: MUSARC at the London Festival of Architecture.

 March 17: I am thinking of the famous bedrooms on the great farms in Brazil (“Je songe à ces fameuses chambres dans les grandes fermes du Brésil”)